 Religion: Islam (89 % of population)

-Saparmurat Niyazov, the first president of Turkmenistan, known as “the president for life” died in 2006, and Turkmenistan held its first presidential election in February 2007.
-Gurbanguly Berdimuhamedow, who is still in power,became a new president that serves until today in an election widely regarded as "a democratic sham".
+Saparmurat Niyazov, the first president of Turkmenistan, known as “the president for life” died in 2006, and Turkmenistan held its first presidential elections in February 2007.
+Gurbanguly Berdimuhamedow, who is still in power,became a new president in theelections widely regarded as "a democratic sham".
 Like his predecessor, he constructed a cult of personality and even built himself his own gold monument in a form of Bronze Horseman that resembles a monument of Peter the Great in St. Petersburg.

 Turkmenistan’s human rights’ record remains atrocious.
 The country is extremely repressive and is closed to independent scrutiny.
 The government imposes restrictions on media and religious freedoms and controls access to information.
 Authorities continue to impose informal and arbitrary travel bans on various groups, including students leaving for study abroad, activists, and relatives of exiled dissidents.
-Local activists report the fiercest government pressure against them in recent years.
+Local activists report the fiercest government pressure against them.
 Websites tied to the government published smear articles against several human rights defenders in the country and in exile.

 Domestic violence against women and girls remains a serious problem.
 The poor implementation of 2003 domestic violence law results in failure by government agencies to offer adequate protection to victims of domestic violence and punish abusers.The absence of services and the authorities’ inaction or hostility toward victims obstruct survivors’ access to protection and justice.
 Police do not systematically enforce protection orders and few domestic violence complaints reach the courts.
 Pressure to keep families together, stigma, economic dependence, and fear of reprisals by abusers prevent some women from seeking assistance.